LotharsBoots/ChatGPT-Micro-Cap-Experiment/.MD context folder/AWS-Console-Runbook.md

-## AWS Console Runbook — Microcap Autonomous Trading (Full Context)
+## AWS Console Runbook — Microcap Autonomous Trading (Updated, 2025-10)

 This runbook documents the complete AWS Console context for your fully cloud, no‑desktop pipeline.
 It explains what exists, why, how to operate it, and how to recover.
 Keep this next to `AWS-Autonomous-Trading-Scheduler-Context.md` and `CLOUD-100-Percent-Mode.md` for a single‑pane reference.